DiscreteMaths/DM04-Functions/Tableau-EWalsh.md

 ###Tableau Code Examples

-- Ceiling: Rounds a number to nearest integer of equal or greater value
+- CEILING(number): Rounds a number to nearest integer of equal or greater value.
-  - '''CEILING(7.456)'
+- DEGREES(number): Converts a given number in radians to degrees.
+- EXP(number): Returns e raised to the power of the givern number.
+- FLOOR(number): Rounds a number to the nearest integer of equal or lesser value.